guildai/guildai/guild/tests/run-files.md

     >>> project = Project(sample("projects", "batch"))

-We skip printing the following list of files because they differ depending on the whether Guild is run from source or as an installed package.
+Helper to print files.
+The function skips printing any `vcs_commit` attr files as these are generated inconsistently based on whether tests are run from source or from an installed Guild package.

-    >>> SKIP = [
+    >>> def print_files(files):
-    ...     ".guild/attrs/vcs_commit",
+    ...     for file in files:
-    ...     ".guild/proto/.guild/attrs/vcs_commit",
+    ...         if not file.endswith("vcs_commit"):
-    ... ]
+    ...             print(file)

 ## Normal runs